Racine County Court Records

 Hours: Monday–Friday, 8:00 AM – 4:00 PM

 Fingerprinting services are available at the Records Bureau counter Monday–Friday, 9:00 AM – 3:00 PM, for $25.00 per session (waived if court-ordered).
-A valid photo ID is required.
+Bring a valid photo ID.

 Racine County Civil Court Records